MovingBlocks/SitePreviewHook/README.md

 - Set Payload URL to "http://preview.terasology.net:1234/payload"
 - Set Content type to application/json
+- Set Secret to a random 20 character string.
+	> ruby -rsecurerandom -e 'puts SecureRandom.hex(20)
+- Set the same random string as an environment variable on the server.
+`export HOOK_TOKEN=your_token`
 - Select relevant individual events ("push" and "issue_comment" here)
 - Leave Active as check marked